Canada

 No minimum: Any entity supplying paints/coatings to BC consumers must participate.

-1. Contact Product Care Association (“PCA”) BC to request the Stewardship Agreement.
+1. Contact Product Care Association (“PCA”) British Columbia to request the Stewardship Agreement.

 2. Execute the Agreement and classify products per PCA definitions.